Seamus Carey

 Seamus Carey, Ph.D., an American philosopher and academic, is the 9th President of Iona University in New Rochelle, New York.
-Prior to his appointment at Iona, he served as the 26th President of Transylvania University, the first university in the state of Kentucky, from 2014 to 2019.
+He previously served as the 26th President of Transylvania University, the first university in the state of Kentucky, from 2014 to 2019.
 While at Transylvania he was inducted into Omicron Delta Kappa in 2015.

-Carey also served as Dean of Arts & Sciences at Sacred Heart University.
-He earned a Ph.D. in Philosophy from Fordham University in 1996 after earning an M.A. from the same university and his B.A. from Vassar College in 1987.
-Carey attended Harvard's Management Development Program as well as the Executive Leadership Academy (ELA), a yearlong program cosponsored by the Council of Independent Colleges (CIC), the American Association of State Colleges and Universities (AASCU), and the American Academic Leadership Institute (AALI).
-At Sacred Heart, he supervised 121 full-time faculty, 18 department chairs and eight graduate program directors.
+He earned his A.B. from Vassar College in 1987.
+He later earned an M.A. and a Ph.D. in Philosophy from Fordham University in 1996.
+Carey attended Harvard's Management Development Program as well as the Executive Leadership Academy, a yearlong program cosponsored by the Council of Independent Colleges, the American Association of State Colleges and Universities, and the American Academic Leadership Institute.

+As the Dean of Arts & Sciences at Sacred Heart University, he supervised 121 full-time faculty, 18 department chairs and eight graduate program directors.
 As part of his development efforts, Carey oversaw the expansion of Sacred Heart's campus in Dingle, Ireland.